vikramsingh-786/mern-ecommerce-platform/README.md

 ## Description

-this is a lms project, that i have build while learning full stack development with my mentor. in this project i have build from scratch lots of feature like authentication, user management, course management, lecture management, lecture dashboard & admin dashboard and more...
+this is a ecommmerce project, that i have build while learning full stack development with my mentor. in this project i have build from scratch lots of feature like authentication, user management, course management, lecture management, lecture dashboard & admin dashboard and more...

 ![SHOPITO](https://res.cloudinary.com/dksmrp2im/image/upload/v1741868444/Screenshot_2025-03-13_173800_p9vdfx.png)